flipxcrsp/flipxcrsp/README.md

 Looking back, it was never just about hardware.
 It was understanding what people wanted, then figuring out how to build it.

-This page is my way of bridging technical interest & business thinking without drowning in too much jargon.
+This page bridges technical interest & business thinking without drowning in too much jargon.
 We have fun here!

 ---